feroldi/cci/README.md

 + General
   + Why infrastructure
   + Directory skeleton
-  + Why C11 only
   + TODO: API design

 # General

-There are a few non-obvious choices and terminologies used in this project, so this section is intended to explain them.
+There are a few non obvious choices and terminologies used in this project, so this section is intended to explain them.

 ## Why infrastructure

 CCI stands for *C11 Compiler Infrastructure*.
 That means this is not just a tool you can use to compile C code.
-CCI has an API, which you can use to manipulate C code, such as tokenizing it, generating a parse tree, doing static and semantic analyses, generating an IR, producing an executable, writing a back-end, and so on.
+CCI has an API, which you can use to manipulate C code.
+It allows you to scan it, generate and traverse a parse tree, generate an IR, produce an executable, write a back-end, and so on.

 ## Directory skeleton

 + `include/`: This directory exposes the CCI's API you can use to write your own applications.
-There are functions for tokenizing, parsing, diagnosing, analysing, IR, back-ends etc.
+There are functions for scanning, parsing, diagnosing, analysing, IR etc.
 + `lib/`: This is where most of CCI's code base is located at.
-All APIs are implemented here, following the same names as in `include/`.
-E.g. if there's an `include/cci/scanner/scan.hpp`, then there's also a `lib/scanner/scan.cpp` (but not the other way around sometimes).
+All APIs are implemented here.
 + `src/`: This is where some CCI tools are implemented, where each directory is a separate project.
 For example, the CCI compiler tool is implemented in `src/cci/`.
-+ `deps/`: All third party dependencies go here.
 + `unittest/`: This directory contains unit tests for the API.
 Regression tests are in another directory.
 + `doc/`:  All documentation or manuals go here.